 Grace grimaced.
 "I mean they are going to kill me."

-Very quietly and evenly he replied, "I know what you mean.
+He replied in a low voice, "I know what you mean.
 There isn't a knight here who doesn't have an enemy or two.
-The Raven has had death threats from several people who are easily capable of murder."
+The Raven has had death threats from several people who are capable of murder."

-Grace said quietly under her breath, "I've committed murder."
+Grace said under her breath, "I've committed murder."

 "I know."
 The Lion patted a thick folder on the table, "I have copies of the police reports about the man in question, and the recommendations from the district attorney.
-They say that the man survived his wounds, and later had been murdered by other members of his gang, the same ones who attacked you to cover it up.
+They say the man survived his wounds, and had later been murdered by other members of his gang, the same ones who attacked you to cover it up.
 You did not commit murder.
-You defended yourself and you paid for it horribly.
+You defended yourself, and you almost paid for it with your life.

 "Because you know what it means to be a victim.
 You, more than anybody I know, should understand what it will mean to be a knight, to save someone else.
 You will of course have to stay in school longer."